What is Measles?

 Did you know?

-If you are not fully vaccinated against measles, pregnant or have a weakened immune system and you were exposed to the virus, call your healthcare provider right away.
-Depending on when the exposure occurred, you could receive measles preventive treatment.
+If you are not fully vaccinated against measles, pregnant or have a weakened immune system and you were exposed to the virus, call your health-care provider right away.
+Depending on when you were exposed, you could receive measles preventive treatment.
 This can protect you from measles infection or make the symptoms less serious.

 References